 As the opening credits for ‘Lion Strike’ roll, we see Wilson sparring with a friend atop a skyscraper before all hell breaks loose and he is forced to dispatch of a group of bad guys in a suitably John McClane-esque fashion.
 From this point on though, these events, which could very well be the finale for any other outing, are strangely never explained or spoken of again.
 Instead, the film quickly switches over to a fairly predictable B-movie plotline involving a ridiculously misplaced disk and a handful of comically accented villains.
 Unsurprisingly, this paper thin story combined with some sub-par (and often downright awful) acting often makes the film a struggle, and the lack of anything particularly memorable just makes it feel like another weak straight-to-vhs effort.

 Despite containing its fair share of action scenes, ‘Lion Strike’ seems like a step backwards from its predecessor.
-All of the fun confrontations against wacky opponents are noticeably absent, and the film feels like a much more run-of-the-mill low budget actioner.
+All of the fun clashes with wacky opponents are noticeably absent, and the film feels like a much more run-of-the-mill low budget actioner.